absolute-quantum/cats-blender-plugin/README.md

 **Lets you reduce overall bone count in a group set of bones** This works by checking all bones and trying to figure out if they can be grouped together, which will appear in a list for you to choose from.
 After satisfied with the selection of this group you can then set a percentage value how much bones you would like to merge together in itself and press 'Merge bones'

-##### To merge
-This is a list of bones that look like they could be merged together.
-Select a group of bones from the list and press "Merge bones"

 ##### Refresh list
 This will clear the group bones list cache and rebuild it, useful if bones have changed or your model